reconrus/NFC-Printing/NFC Reader/Readme.md

 chipID - ID of the chip attached to the printer (Strictly 4 characters *for now*) <br>
 ssid - SSID of the Wi-Fi Network <br>
-pass - Password of the Wi-Fi Network <br>
+pass - Password of the Wi-Fi Network <br> serverAddress - IP address + port of the server